datpham18903/Production-Quality-Prediction/README.md

 2. **Model Persistence**
    - Ability to save trained models
    - Loading pre-trained models for prediction
+   - Serialized model storage for efficient reuse

 3. **Command-line Interface**
-   - Easy-to-use batch script for running models
+   - Easy-to-use batch scripts for running and testing models

+4. **Data Preprocessing**
+   - Python-based data preprocessing capabilities
+   - Jupyter notebook for interactive data exploration and transformation

 ## How to Run